MEET THE MODELS

 The sequence of my portraits is a good summary of the evolution of Scale’s style across the years.

-My first portrait from 2013, the upper leftmost one in the gallery above, was one of Scale’s first oil paintings and the one that defined his core painting style, from his preferred brushstrokes to his handling of lights and shadows.
+My first portrait from 2013, the last one in the gallery below, was one of Scale’s first oil paintings and the one that defined his core painting style, from his preferred brushstrokes to his handling of lights and shadows.
 In that portrait my muzzle looks way more feral than it actually is – the latest portraits are by far the most accurate, especially “Distractions”, the 2024 one.
 My stripe pattern isn’t consistent across portraits, but that doesn’t bother me and it’s actually common even in art created by tiger artists.
-Muzzle patterns are considered the only important ones.
+That is contemporary tiger artists.
+Pattern accuracy used to be a big deal before the modern era, when portraits were a nobility thing, but muzzle patterns are considered the only important ones today.

 “Sunbreak” is a markedly fantasy portrait inspired by the works of Frank Frazetta and Gauguin and was painted at the peak of Scale’s interest for concept art and fantasy illustration.